Medicare Part D Changes for 2026

 The Medicare Prescription Payment Plan, or M3P, was introduced at the start of 2025.
 With many plans going back to charging a deductible and those who have costly medications, this was a program to consider participating in.
 Instead of paying at the pharmacy, you are billed through your insurance carrier for the costs of the medications you pick up at the pharmacy.
 Moreover, the insurance company will send you a bill that caps your monthly payments.
 For instance, January’s statement would reflect $175 (or $2,100/12) rather than owing on the deductible and the copay at one time.

-Each drug insurance carrier, to include drug plans administered within a Medicare Advantage plan, was required to make this option available to you.
-We are hearing that if you signed up in 2025, you will likely be re-enrolled in 2026.
+Each drug insurance carrier, including drug plans administered within a Medicare Advantage plan, was required to make this option available to you.
+At the time of publication, it has been suggested that if you signed up for the program in 2025, you will likely be re-enrolled in 2026.
 If you didn’t enroll in 2025, you will have the option to join in 2026.

 Your participation in the M3P program is voluntary.
 If you take generic medications or spend less than $100 a month on medications, enrolling in M3P is not advised.